Firmsconsulting

 Once you have this information, you can build a portrait of yourself.
 Take a clean sheet of paper and draw two columns.
 One is labeled “technical” and the other is labeled “non-technical”.
 Be sure to use only half of each column.
 You will need the second half later.

 Look at the list.
 Is this who you thought you were?
 How do you feel about this?
 Are you happy?
-Do you feel proud, like you have accomplished your goals?
+Do you feel proud?

 It is okay and normal to be surprised at your co-workers perception of you.
 Especially if this is the first time you have done the exercise.
 All is not lost.
 This difference in perception is normal and happens in everyone’s career at some point.
 Usually it happens more than once.
-Take a deep breath and go make yourself some tea and coffee.
-If you want to know something really relaxing that works for me, try drinking green tea.
+Take a deep breath and go make yourself some tea or coffee.

 Once you have your coffee or tea, let’s do another exercise.
-On the same sheet of paper, on the half which is blank, write down the technical and non-technical things for which you want to be known, or for the career you would like to choose.
+On the same sheet of paper, on the half which is blank, write down the technical and non-technical things for which you want to be known for.
 Be careful when you do this.
 Focus on one or two things.
 Like any good brand you cannot be known for everything or too many things.
 That is not possible.
 A classic mistake is to focus on the technical skills only.
-In business, values, honesty etc are usually more important.
+In business, things like values and honesty are usually very important.
 Make sure you pay proper attention to these.
 Once you have this list, save it and come back to it in a day or two.
 This gives you time to think about the list and ensure it is complete in your mind.

-In about 3-4 months repeat this exercise and see if there are any changes to your co-workers perceptions.
+In about 3-4 months repeat this exercise and see if there are any changes in your co-workers perceptions.
 Remember, perceptions take time to change so don’t be disheartened if it takes too long.
 The important thing is to be conscious of your image and actively manage it.
-The trick is to understand if you are choosing your career of if your career is choosing you.

-Over time, co-workers notice you are a different person and looking for new things.
+Over time, co-workers will notice you are a different person.
 At this point you may want to actively enage your manager about a new role.
-SHow them a summary of your analyses and explain why it is ineffectively using your skills.
+Show him or her a summary of your analyses and explain why it is ineffective using your skills.
 Remember, you need to show why both the company and you will benefit from the change in roles.

-It is a misconception that this “boxing-in” of careers happens to weaker employees.
+It is a misconception that this “boxing-in” of what you are know for happens to weaker employees.
 Even the best performers can be stuck in a career loop.
 It requires self-awareness to identify this and build a way out.
 These steps will definitely help you.

 How do I find a mentor?

-One of the most important things you should do, at any stage of your career, is to find a business mentor.
-Without them, your climb up your career ladder may be a bit shaky, or you may even fall off..
-Some companies already have these programmes in place.
-Once you join, the company assigns a mentor to you.
-This mentor’s role is to help you through formal processes such as career evaluation, counselling etc. Assigned mentors are good but usually not great.
-They are also rarely, if ever, business mentors.
-They are usually mentors to help you navigate rules and regulations.
+One of the most important things you should do, at any stage of your career, is to find a mentor.
+Without a mentor, your climb up your career ladder may be a bit shaky, or you may even fall off.

-Since assigned mentors must to carry out this role, they usually lack passion, are over-burdened and simply go through the motions.
-They are not helping you climb your career ladder.
+Since assigned mentors must carry out this role, they usually lack passion, are over-burdened and simply go through the motions.
 Therefore it is important that when you join and have the option of having a mentor, you should try to have some influence in the process.

-Even if you are forced to take on a mentor, do not reject them or simply give up.
-This sounds contradictory, so let me explain this.
-If you are assigned a mentor, work with them, but try to find yourself another informal, yet proper, business mentor somewhere else in the business.
+If you are assigned a mentor who is not very helpful, work with them, but try to find yourself another informal mentor.
 There is no reason you cannot have more than one mentor.

-This is in fact, a very healthy system to have in place.
 When you are new, you are not aware of all the rules and processes, therefore having two mentors allows you to have checks and balances in place.
-Two mentors serve as a healthy sounding board to check each rung of your career ladder.
-A misstep can lead to you falling a few rungs down, or worse, falling off the ladder completely.
+Two mentors serve as a healthy sounding board.

 Avoid mentors co-workers recommend as: